niamul64/django-react-rest_api/Test API RESPONSE BY HTML JS/README.md

+## File Upload or image upload using Rest_API : (see 'File or img upload using REST API.md' file in this reposetory)

 ### Our django application can handle-> get request
 ### Now, we will create a HTML file WITH js code to fatch data from the django application by API.